-In 2022, the State Legislature appropriated the following:
+In 2022, the State Legislature:

-- \$41,500,000 toward the Rental Housing Revolving Fund for a Department of Hawaiian Home Lands affordable housing project on Oahu; - up to \$45,000,000 in tax-exempt General Obligation (GO) bond proceeds and interest transfer from the RHRF to the Dwelling Unit Revolving Fund (DURF) in FY2023 for uses such as public infrastructure projects; - \$300,000,000 in General Funds (MOF:A) into the RHRF, of which \$150,000,000 is earmarked for Tier 2 rental projects, subject to 60% to 100% AMI; funds not awarded by June 30, 2023 may be used for projects at lower AMI; - \$10,000,000 in GO bonds were awarded to HPHA for public housing upgrades and improvements; and - additional \$500,000 in general funds were added to the base budget for the State Rent Supplement Program.
+- approrpiated \$41,500,000 toward the Rental Housing Revolving Fund (RHRF) for a Department of Hawaiian Homelands Affordable Housing project on Oahu; - authorized the transfer of up to \$45,000,000 in tax-exempt GO bond proceeds and interest from the RHRF to the Dwelling Unit Revolving Fund (DURF) in FY2023 for uses such as public infrastructure projects; - appropriated \$300,000,000 in General Funds (MOF:A) into the RHRF, of which \$150,000,000 is earmarked for Tier 2 rental projects, subject to 60% to 100% AMI; funds not awarded by June 30, 2023 may be used for projects at lower AMI; - established the Housing Choice Voucher (HCV) Landlord Incentive program, requiring HPHA to adopt rules without regard to Chapter 91, HRS, to establish specified incentices for landlords who participate in the tenant-based assistance HCV program under Section 8 of the U.S. Houing Act of 1937.
+HPHA must adopt or amend rules by July 1, 2023 to establish a maximum of fifteen days after receipt of an owner or landlord's inspection request as a reasonable time, within which to inspect a dwelling unit for lease under the Section 8 HCV program; and - requires each public housing and state low-income housing project built or reconstructed after January 1, 2023 to include all broadband infrastructure necessary for tenants to have access to broadband service